What lifespan does a Tesla battery have, and how can you make the most of it? Read on to find out.

 Every ‘cycle’ of charge will take a small dent out of the battery life, with shorter and frequent charges providing more of a hit to the cell than longer, less-frequent ones.

-If you drive smoother, you’ll be able to make the most of your Tesla’s range — and have to charge it less as a result.
+If you drive smoothly, you’ll be able to make the most of your Tesla’s range — and have to charge it less often as a result.
 Erratic driving will have a detrimental effect on range, so you’ll have to plug it in more — it’s as simple as that.

-Easy ways to smoothen your driving include gradually applying the throttle when pulling away from a stop rather than slamming your foot down, and lifting off earlier and allowing the car to coast a bit when coming to a halt.
-Staying at the speed limit and slamming your brakes on at the last moment won’t do you any favours.
+Easy ways to smooth your driving out include gradually applying the throttle when pulling away from a stop rather than slamming your foot down, as well as lifting off earlier and allowing the car to coast a bit when coming to a halt rather than braking abruptly.

 How much would it cost to replace the battery in a Tesla?